davsclaus/camel-simple2/readme.md

 ## Current problems

 The current [Simple language](http://camel.apache.org/simple) in Camel has two drawbacks:

 * no parser to report exact position syntax errors
 * no ast
-* it does not differentiate whether its a org.apache.camel.Expression or org.apache.camel.Predicate being evaluated.
+* it does not differentiate whether its a 'org.apache.camel.Expression' or 'org.apache.camel.Predicate' being evaluated.
-* causes end users on a trial and error run in case their Camel routes does not route message in the right destination in their, Content Based Router, using Simple languge.
+* causes end users on a trial and error run in case their Camel routes does not route message in the right destination in their Content Based Router using Simple language.

 The current implementation is based on a sophisticated regular expression matcher and thus we have stretched as far we can take this.